 Aromatherapy – Probably Useless, Perhaps Even Dangerous

 Essential oils for aromatherapy are all the rage nowadays; the ‘essence’ of all that good stuff in plants captured and inhaled to treat diseases.
 However there is little evidence supporting aromatherapy as a form of medication, while the dangers of the concentrated chemicals in essential oils are rarely publicized.
-Don’t let plants pull their leaves over your eyes.
+Don’t let plants pull the leaves over your eyes.

 An ‘essential oil’ is a term encompassing non water-soluble chemicals from a plant source (alcohols, aldehydes, esters and other hydrocarbon derivatives) that usually bear its characteristic odor.
 The plant produces these chemicals to deter predators, attract pollinators, or even to communicate with nearby plants.